History of Brethren of Christ International

-Brethren of Christ International is a mission church with a purpose of taking the Gospel to a lost world.
-We take seriously the last command of the Lord recorded in Matthew 28:19, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
+Brethren of Christ International is a mission church with the purpose of taking the Gospel to countries and individuals around the world.
+We take seriously the last command of the Lord recorded in Matthew 28:19 to “Go and make disciples to all Nations.”

 It was in the year 1982 when the majority of the Almosara family migrated to the United States, particularly Hawaii.
-Having been founded on the fullness of the Gospel truth and his whole family involved and active in church activities while in the Philippines, Santiago Almosara, Sr., the father and the oldest of the Almosaras tried to safeguard the seed of faith and the Word of God sown in the hearts of his wife and children.
-Immediately they looked for a church where they could attend and worship together.
-Throughout those years however, it was his heart’s desire to maintain and uphold the way of worship in accordance to the beliefs and doctrines of the faith and working of the Holy Spirit as they had adhered to while in the Philippines.
+Having been founded on the fullness of the Gospel truth with his whole family actively involved in church activities while in the Philippines, Santiago B. Almosara, Sr., the father and oldest of the Almosaras tried to safeguard the seed of faith and the Word of God sown in the hearts of his wife Dolores and their children.
+Immediately upon settling in Hawaii, they looked for a church where they could attend and worship together.
+Throughout those years, however, it was his heart’s desire to maintain and uphold the way of worship in accordance with the beliefs and doctrines of faith and working of the Holy Spirit that they had adhered to while in the Philippines.

-In November of 1991, Pastor Rod and his wife Victoria visited again Hawaii.
-It was during this visit that services were started at Campbell High School Drama room every Sunday afternoon.
-Until March of 1992, before the couple went back to the Philippines, the BCH was registered with the Internal Revenue Service (IRS) as a tax-exempt religious organization and on the same month and year the petition for a pastor and his family for the said church was approved.
+In November of 1991, Rev. Almosara visited Hawaii once again, this time with his wife Victoria.
+It was during this visit that services were started at the Campbell High School drama room, every Sunday afternoon, as it was the only available room and schedule then.
+It was not until March of 1992, before they returned to the Philippines, that BCH was registered with the Internal Revenue Services (IRS) as a tax-exempt religious organization.
+It was then that he was petitioned as pastor of the church.